Contrastive Learning of Musical Representations

 \subsection{Data Efficient Classification Experiments}

-Figures \ref{fig:perc_train_data_magnatagatune} and~\ref{fig:perc_train_data_msd} show the PR-AUC scores obtained when increasing the amount of labels available during fine-tuning.
-For both datasets, self-supervised pre-training greatly improves preformance when less labeled data is available.
-Using 100$\times$ fewer labels, i.e., only 259 songs, CLMR scores 33.1\% PR-AUC compared to 24.8\% PR-AUC obtained with an equivalent, end-to-end trained supervised model trained on 25k songs.
+To test the efficient classification capability of the CLMR model, we train the linear classifier on consecutive, class-balanced subsets of the labels in the train dataset and report its performance.
+During the task-agnostic, self-supervised pre-training phase, 100\% of the data is used.
+Figures \ref{fig:perc_train_data_magnatagatune} and~\ref{fig:perc_train_data_msd} show the PR-AUC scores obtained when increasing the amount of labels available during training.
+For both datasets, self-supervised pre-training greatly improves performance when less labeled data is available.
+Using 100 times fewer labeled songs, i.e., only 259 songs, CLMR scores 33.1\% PR-AUC compared to 24.8\% PR-AUC obtained with an equivalent, end-to-end trained supervised model trained on about 25\,000 songs.
 Pre-training using a self-supervised objective without labels therefore substantially improves efficient classification: only $1\%$ of the labels are required while maintaining a similar performance.
-For the Million Song Dataset, a fully supervised end-to-end trained model exceeds CLMR at $10\%$ of the labels, which are 24,190 unique songs in total.
+For the Million Song Dataset, a fully supervised model exceeds CLMR at $10\%$ of the labels, which are 24\,190 unique songs in total.